gitaarik/lit-state/README.md

 You keep your shared state in a `LitState` derived class.
 This class contains `stateVar` variables that contain the state.
 This class can also contain helper functions that modify the state.
-Instead of extending your component from `LitElement` you extend from `LitStateElement`.
-This makes your component automatically re-render whenever a `stateVar` they use changes.
+Instead of extending your components from `LitElement` you extend from `LitStateElement`.
+This makes your components automatically re-render whenever a `stateVar` they use changes.